Happy Halloween, stamp collectors!

-As you know, Canada Post released the third set of its Haunted Canada series last month.
-Once again, artists Lionel Gadoury, Kammy Ahuja and Sam Weber produced five fiendishly frightening stamps, including:
+In 2016, Canada Post released the third and final set of its Haunted Canada series.
+Once again, award-winning designer Lionel Gadoury was joined by illustrator Kammy Ahuja and artist Sam Weber to produce five frightening stamps, featuring:

 - the Elgin and Winter Garden Theatre Centre (Toronto, Ont.);